MichaelHolley/Vid2JPG/README.md

 2. Click "Select" to choose your output folder
 3. Click "Start" to begin the conversion

-The application will create a new folder with the current timestamp in your selected output directory and save all frames as sequential JPG images.
+The application will create a new folder with the current timestamp (format: YYYYMMDD_HHMMSS) in your selected output directory and save all frames as sequential JPG images.
+For example: `20240215_143022`.

+Each frame will be saved as `frame_XXXX.jpg` where XXXX is the sequential frame number.

 ## Supported Formats 📁